SoftHu/tos_avg/En/SecretCageRead.md

 like they're well used.]
 Start -->1736575338122370[<b>Speaker 👉 Unconfigured:</b>

 A water tank, filled with water.
-Nothing special...]
-Start -->1736575358526596[<b>Speaker 👉 Unconfigured:</b>
+Nothing special…] Start -->1736575358526596[<b>Speaker 👉 Unconfigured:</b>

 A bed with messy bedding piled on it.
 Who lives here?]